-This Menu draws together a number of the 12Faces articles on the subject for your convenience.
+This Skills Module draws together a number of the 12Faces articles on the subject.
 One research project demonstrated that 89% of improvement in a manufacturing business came from the application of TOC.
 Yellow Belt.

 There is usually very few, and often just one, thing that causes a logjam in your business.

 This is true of many types of business; not just manufacturers of products.

 The articles covering various aspects of this important topic are gathered together.
 Learn how this important optimising technique can improve your business.

 TOC needs to become an ingrained habit so that you are always looking for the opportunities to dramatically improve your businesses throughput.

 Main TOC Principals

 Listed here are examples of the more detailed and specialist applications of TOC for you to work through in the Skills Module.

 When a Bottleneck is Good - Theory of Constraints